Rodemfr/MicronetToNMEA/README.md

 ## Description

 MicronetToNMEA is a Teensy/Arduino project aiming at converting data from Raymarine's wireless network called "Micronet" to a standard NMEA0183 stream easily useable by our laptop and tablet software.
+Additionnaly, it can also transmit NMEA navigation data from your PC to your Micronet network.

 The project requires the following hardware :
 - A boat with Raymarine Wireless system.
 (The boat is not strictly required)
 - A Teensy 3.5 board.
 Any other 32-bit Arduino compatible board should also work with some adaptations of SW.
 - A CC1101 based board.
 Any board should be fine as long as you can connect its SPI bus to the MCU.
-Take care to order a board with an antenna for 868MHz operations, not 433MHz.
+Take care to order a board with an antenna for 868 or 915MHz operations, not 433MHz.

 Optionally, you can add :
 - A NMEA GPS/GNSS, connected through UART to add your position, time, date, SOG and COG to Micronet displays and to the NMEA output stream
+- A LSM303DLH(C), connected through I2C to add magnetic heading to both Micronet and NMEA streams

 The type of construction described here is fun and interesting to play with, but anywone with a little bit of experience at sea knows that it will not last long in the wet, salty and brutal environment of a sailing boat.
 MicronetToNMEA will abandon you just when you really need it.
+No garantee can of course be given that this software will do what it has been designed for.
 If you want a robust, reliable and extensively tested Micronet device, you are at the wrong place.
 You should better go to your nearest Raymarine/Tacktick reseller.